 History of Jainism

-Mahavira, the 24th and last Tirthankara to appear in this age, is usually regarded as the founder of Jainism.
+Mahavira, the 24th and last Tirthankara to appear in this age, is usually regarded as the founder of the religion, the first signficant marker on Jainism's historical timeline.
 He is traditionally thought to have lived from 599 to 527 BC, but some scholars believe he was a contemporary of the Buddha in the early 5th century BC.

 Like the Buddha, Mahavira was born into the warrior class.
 At the age of 30, he renounced the world to seek spiritual truth in ascetic solitude.
 He found enlightenment after 13 years of renunciation, and soon made 11 converts.
 All were former Brahmans and became disciples of Mahavira.
 Mahavira is said to have fasted to death (a practice called salekhana) at Pavapure (near modern Patna).